Heirloom Tomatoes: How to Grow and Save Their Seed

 How are Heirloom Tomatoes Different From Other Tomatoes?

-Heirloom tomatoes are tomatoes that are always open-pollinated because they are self pollinating.
+Heirloom tomatoes are always open-pollinated because they are self pollinating.
 Open pollination occurs when insects, birds, the wind, humans or other natural mechanisms aid in the pollination process. this makes open pollinated plants more genetically diverse and allows for a greater variation in plant populations.
 Heirloom tomatoes are developed slowly year-by-year adapting to the local conditions and climate.
 As long as the pollen of different varieties of tomatoes are not shared, the seed will remain true to type.
 All heirloom tomatoes are open pollinated, but not all open pollinated tomatoes are heirlooms.
 Heirloom varieties must be over 50 years old in order for the tomato variety to be considered heirloom.

 Hybrid tomatoes, however, are pollinated using pollen from two different varieties and crossed by human intervention.
 Hybrid seeds must be purchased new every year in order to produce plants like the parent (original) plant.
 Hybrid tomatoes are never heirloom tomatoes.